LADY JULIANA - From Frank C. Bowen's

 1842, on a voyage to Hobart as a

-convict transport, the Waterloo put in
+convict transport, the Waterloo put

 to Cape Town because of an outbreak